 A New Idea: The Cosmetic Surgery Center

-Today, La Jolla Cosmetic Surgery Centre (LJCSC) is highly-respected practice in San Diego, California.
+Today, La Jolla Cosmetic Surgery Centre (LJCSC) is highly-respected medical practice in San Diego, California.
 Our education and informed consent materials have been disseminated and translated into five languages, while our patient care and communication systems are used by more than 1200 plastic surgeons across the globe.

 But twenty years ago, a center for cosmetic surgery was a rather unusual idea.
 Most people thought cosmetic surgery was for the “rich and famous.”
 It was far from mainstream—to say the least.